JeffOnABike/crab-project/README.md

 * Area plot of seasonal proportions by port area
 * areas_boxplot.png - Distribution of seasonal landings by port area

-2. pdo_exploration.py

-Explores and visualizes cross correlation of PDO resamplings with the landings in Eureka.
-***this has one of the most instrumental functions in "crosscorrelate_pdo_seasonal" and "lag _samples" working in conjunction.*** Outputs the resampled pdo from OCT start month to csv_data and pickle_data:
+**pdo_exploration.py**: Explores and visualizes cross correlation of PDO resamplings with the landings in Eureka. ***This has one of the most instrumental functions in "crosscorrelate_pdo_seasonal" and "lag _samples" working in conjunction.*** Outputs the resampled pdo from OCT start month to csv_data and pickle_data:

 * pdo_resampled.csv
 * pdo_resampled.pkl
 * pdo_resampled_lag4.csv
 * pdo_resampled_lag4.pkl

-3. upwell_exploration.py

-Explores and visualizes cross correlation of upwelling (at 42nd parallel) resamplings with the landings in Eureka.
+**upwell_exploration.py**: Explores and visualizes cross correlation of upwelling (at 42nd parallel) resamplings with the landings in Eureka.
 Outputs the resampled upwelling from August start months to csv_data and pickle_data as well as visualizations to the images folder:

 * upwell_resampled.csv
 * upwell_resampled.pkl